cdransf/cd-11ty/src/posts/2017/installing-http2-ubuntu-16.04.md

 tags: ['Apache', 'development']
 ---

 Now that HTTP/2 is fairly stable and widely available, I decided to try and install and run it on this server.
-I'm currently running the [Ubuntu 16.04.2](http://releases.ubuntu.com/16.04/) LTS with virtual hosts configured so I can serve a number of sites beyond this one.
-All of the sites this server hosts are also served securely using certificates from [LetsEncrypt](https://letsencrypt.org/).<!-- excerpt -->
+I'm currently running the [Ubuntu 16.04.2](http://releases.ubuntu.com/16.04/) LTS with virtual hosts configured, so I can serve a number of sites beyond this one.
+All the sites this server hosts are also served securely using certificates from [LetsEncrypt](https://letsencrypt.org/).<!-- excerpt -->

 To install HTTP/2 I SSH'd in to the server and ran the following commands: